 John does not contend with the Messiah, as John’s sect, the Qumran (Ossaean) Essene, will later do.
 John baptizes with water, Messiah will baptize with the Holy Spirit (Lk.
 3.16), thus John understands his role as forerunner quite well (Jn.
 1.25).
 As he sees Jesus he immediately announces him as Messiah.
 Many scholars contend that John was the teacher of Jesus, at least to some extent.
 Jesus then submits to John, and in doing so both submit to each other’s proper position.
 In heaven, there is a proper order to all things, so when John and Jesus meet, John, being in leadership then anoints Jesus.
 The proper order in heaven is reflected on earth.

-To say that John and Jesus knew one another would be obvious.
+Further, to say that John and Jesus knew one another would be obvious.
 After all, they were cousins, and in those days families remained close.
 Mary visited Elizabeth while both were pregnant.
 That John establishes some of the fundamentals of the Jesus ministry and introduces Jesus, makes for an association of teaching, outlook, mission, and an easy familiarity.
 John later needs to be consoled that Jesus is the Messiah, but at the time of their first public meeting, he seems to have no doubt.

 Of repentance, laws may be followed quite closely, but hearts and minds often lag, as John alludes to, and Jesus later edifies: “committed adultery with her in his heart” (Mt.
 5.24); and “whoever is angry… without a cause shall be in danger of the judgment” (22).
 Both statements lend themselves to the core principle of understanding hearts and minds. “…he knew what was in a man” (Jn.
 2.23-25), is not reserved for acts of healing and teaching only but references a much deeper thought-teaching, the teaching of heart and mind, essentially the teaching of the Way.